AdrianStudio/argocd-k3s-gitea/README.md

 In Gitea, you can't create an empty folder; you will have to click new file > and write it down like this: argocd/.gitkeep, so Gitea creates the folder _argocd_ and the file .gitkeep is an empty file used to keep empty folders active in Git.

 <img width="1105" height="271" alt="image" src="https://github.com/user-attachments/assets/87d25b80-ca51-4497-bccc-e68f741b594c" />

+**Step 6 - Connect Gitea's Repository to ArgoCD**

+This will tell ArgoCD where our repository is and how to access it; from this moment, ArgoCD will read the YAML files that you add to the repository.
+Once it detects changes to the folder, it will apply them automatically to the cluster.